Once the site of a Native American harvest festival, this humble clearing later played an invaluable role in the birth of jazz.

 A short jaunt north from the bustling restaurants and shops of the French Quarter, an unassuming space surrounded by trees lies within Louis Armstrong Park.
 Despite its humble appearance, Congo Square in the Tremé neighborhood of New Orleans is one of the most important places in the history of music.

 In the pre-Colombian era, this same land was an important site for the Houmas Native Americans’ harvest celebration.
-Upon the arrival of slaves, it took on a different function, eventually becoming the incubator in which one of America’s most popular musical exports developed.
+Years later, when the makeup of the local population included more people of African descent, it took on a different function, eventually becoming the incubator in which one of America’s most popular musical exports developed.

 Jazz owes its existence to enslaved people brought to the United States from Africa.
 The descendants of enslaved people gathered here once a week, bringing with them traditional instruments, rhythms, and a determination to make the most of this rare outlet for free expression.
 “Code Noir” gave enslaved people Sunday afternoon off, and they capitalized on this opportunity to create, innovate, and make money—sometimes enough to buy their freedom.